robotpony/w42/content/blog/2025/nostalgia-is-a-powerful-design-tool.md

 I was maybe eight, old enough to read chapter books but still drawn to anything with pictures.
 Opening that book was like discovering a secret: you could be serious and playful at the same time.
 The drawings were simple enough that I thought I could do them, just black ink on white paper, but they captured entire worlds with a few essential lines.
 A tree became a character with just the right curve of a branch.
 A face became unforgettable with three perfectly placed dots and a squiggle.

-This was my first lesson in the power of restraint.
+This was another lesson in the power of restraint.

 ## The visual grammar